Solon-B/cs260-BYU/README.md

 **Login** - Register and login users.
 Credentials securely stored in the database.

 **WebSocket**: This will be realtime data sent when a player hits a mile marker.
 At the moment I'm thinking about every increase of ten points.

+### HTML deliverable
+For this deliverable I built out the structure of my application using HTML
+- **HTML pages** - Several HTML pages.
+One for log in (index.html), one for choosing difficulty (difficulty.html), one for actually playing (play.html)and one for the scoreboard(scores.html).
+- **Links** - I added the Difficulty page to the menu at the top of each page. add my git hub at the bottom.
+I have it so when you submit your name it takes you to the difficulty page then the submit linked to play.
+**Text** - I just changed the titile of things to snakeking **Longin** - the first page asks you to login with a grayed out "Your name here" that will desplay it above the game.
+**Images** - I changed the place holder photo to somtihng cool **Database** -  the idea that it will desplay the top highest score of the website on the score page and changed the colums for that a little
+**Websocket** - it will show when people reach an increase of score of 10 and notify other players.